dennohkiragu/dennohkiragu/README.md

 - 🔭 I’m currently working on Multiple Projects
 - 🌱 I’m currently learning React, Angular and Database Management
-- 👯 I’m looking to collaborate on Flutter
+- 👯 I’m looking to collaborate on React
 - 🤔 I’m looking for help with React and Angular
 - 💬 Ask me about Gaming